dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_to_mesh.rst

 .. tip::

    The output mesh has :ref:`auto smooth <auto-smooth>` set and :ref:`sharp edges <modeling_meshes_normals_sharp_edge>` from the profile curve tagged automatically.
-If any splines in the profile curve are Bezier splines and any of the control points use *Free* or *Vector* handles, the corresponding edges will be shaded sharp.
+If any splines in the profile curve are Bézier splines and any of the control points use *Free* or *Vector* handles, the corresponding edges will be shaded sharp.

 Inputs